-Rash On Baby’s Butt – Ringworm, Eczema, Diaper Brand Or What
+Circular Rash On Baby’s Bum – Ringworm, Eczema, Diaper Brand Or What

 This was a tricky rash!
-I too wondered about ringworm, but I can’t see it closely enough (thanks for the photo!).
+I, too, was thinking about ringworm, but I can’t see it closely enough (thanks for the photo!).

-I also considered allergies, but then usually the rash would show up on the tummy, or face or be more widespread.
-Just a spot like that on it’s own is probably not an allergy.
-However you could just think back if she is eating anything differently, my daughter kept getting a rash on her neck and it turned out to be an allergy to eggs.
+I also considered allergies, but then the rash would usually appear on the tummy or face or be more widespread.
+Just a spot like that on its own is probably not an allergy.
+However, you could just think back if she is eating anything differently; my daughter kept getting a rash on her neck, which turned out to be an egg allergy.

 Another possibility is some sort of fungus, especially since your daughter has been on antibiotics.

 Have you changed her diaper brand or type recently?
-Since the rash is local to the diaper area, trying a different diaper brand or typ could be owrth a try.
+Since the rash is local to the diaper area, trying a different diaper brand or type could be worth a try.

 More On Baby Rashes